kubeflow/kfp-tekton/sdk/FEATURES.md

 with Tekton's [parameters](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md#specifying-parameters) features under Tekton task.
 The [parallel_join](/sdk/python/tests/compiler/testdata/parallel_join.py) python test is an example of how to use this feature.

+### ContainerOp
+ContainerOp defines the container spec for a pipeline component.
+It is implemented with Tekton's [steps](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md#defining-steps) features under Tekton task.
+The generated
+Tekton task name is the same as the containerOp name whereas the step name is always called "main".
+The [sequential](/sdk/python/tests/compiler/testdata/sequential.py) python test is an example of how to use this feature.

 # Pipeline DSL features with custom Tekton implementation
 ## Features with same behavior as Argo